tmckee09/awesome-product-launch-platforms-2026/README.md

 ---

 ## 💡 Indie Builder Communities
+> Communities where founders, indie hackers, and makers can share progress, get feedback, build in public, and connect with other people creating products.
 * [Indie Hackers](https://www.indiehackers.com/products) – Share your product, get feedback, and join a like-minded founder community.
-* [Makerlog](https://getmakerlog.com) – Launch and build in public with a supportive community.
+* [Makerlog](https://getmakerlog.com) – Launch and build in public with a supportive community of internet builders.
-* [WIP](https://wip.co) – Work on your ideas and get noticed by fellow makers.
+* [WIP](https://wip.co) – Share your ideas and get noticed by fellow makers.
 * [Side Project Stack](https://sideprojectstack.com) – Showcase your product and tech stack to other indie makers.

 ---

 ## 🗳 Showcasing to Tech Audiences
+> Platforms and communities for presenting new products to developers, startup enthusiasts, early adopters, and technically minded audiences.
 * [Hacker News – Show HN](https://news.ycombinator.com/show) – Share your product with the Hacker News community.
 * [Lobsters](https://lobste.rs) – Developer-focused product and tech news (invite-only).
 * [Reddit (/r/startups)](https://www.reddit.com/r/startups/) – Launch posts welcome in relevant subreddits like /r/startups and /r/Entrepreneur.